attack-flow

 IMPORTANT technique.data fields:

-id: Use technique ID (e.g., "T-C003") — NOT "techniqueId"name: Use technique name — NOT "label"risks: Copy full array from techniques.jsoncontrols: Copy full array from techniques.jsoncustomLabel: Add attack-specific context (e.g., "PRs #18018, #18020")
+id: Use technique ID (e.g., "T-C003") — NOT "techniqueId"name: Use technique name — NOT "label"risks: Copy full array from techniques.jsoncontrols: Copy full object withprotectiveanddetectivearrays from techniques.jsoncustomLabel: Add attack-specific context (e.g., "PRs #18018, #18020")evidence: Optional field for attack-specific evidence

 Node Structure - Exit Point